ESA-EarthCODE/documentation/pages/Getting started with EarthCODE/10 minutes to EarthCODE.md

 Welcome to 10 Minutes to EarthCODE!
 This quick-start guide is designed to help you begin working with EarthCODE in just a few minutes.
 Whether you're new to Earth Science, a researcher, or a developer, EarthCODE provides a collaborative, open development environment for efficient access to Earth observation data, workflows, and computational platforms.

 ## What is EarthCODE?
 EarthCODE stands for "Earth Science Collaborative Open Development Environment".
-EarthCODE is developed by The European Space Agency (ESA) to advance FAIR Open Science principles across ESA-funded activities, including but not limiting to the [ESA Science Clusters](https://eo4society.esa.int/communities/scientists/) and the Science Hub (https://sciencehub.esa.int/).
+EarthCODE is developed by The European Space Agency (ESA) to advance FAIR Open Science principles across ESA-funded activities, including but not limiting to the [ESA Science Clusters](https://eo4society.esa.int/communities/scientists/) and the [Science Hub](https://sciencehub.esa.int/).
 The EarthCODE Portal provides a centralised point of access to integrated tools, data, and services for seamless research development, execution, and publication, while fostering collaboration and enabling long-term preservation and reuse of scientific outputs.

 ## Accessing EarthCODE
 To get started, sign in using your [Github](https://github.com/) account.
 EarthCODE provides secure authentication for accessing resources across platforms.
 Once authenticated, you'll have access to all the tools and data you need across EarthCODE’s integrated platforms.